Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Discussion

-Our study confirms previous findings that \textbf{partial automation is an effective solution to make video games accessible} for people with disabilities~\cite{cimolino2021role} (Section~\ref{sssec:configuration-usefulness-shared}), without requiring the support of a human copilot, unlike human cooperation~\cite{ahmetovic2025shared} (Section~\ref{sssec:ux-preferred_modality}).
+Our study confirms previous findings that \textbf{human cooperation and partial automation are both perceived as effective solutions to make video games accessible [F1]} for people with disabilities~\cite{cimolino2021role} (Section~\ref{sssec:configuration-usefulness-shared}).
 Indeed, all participants managed to play the game used in the study (Section~\ref{ssec:stimulus}), completing both gaming sessions.
 This is particularly significant because many participants highlighted that they would not have been able to play the game without the provided support.
+Additionally, \textbf{partial automation supports independent gameplay by removing the need for a human assistant [F2]}, unlike human cooperation~\cite{ahmetovic2026shared} (Section~\ref{sssec:ux-preferred_modality}).

-Even those who stated that they would have been able to play the game without support recognized that playing in shared control was engaging, and that it allowed them to obtain better results, reduce their workload and better focus on the actions they were controlling (Section~\ref{sssec:configuration-usefulness-shared}).
+Some participants stated that they would have been able to play the game without support.
+However, they \textbf{recognized that playing in shared control was still effective [F3]} and reduced perceived cognitive load (Section~\ref{sssec:configuration-usefulness-shared}).
+Partial automation was perceived as particularly effective, allowing the player to focus more on the actions they were controlling and improve their perceived gaming performance (Section~\ref{sssec:ux-preferred_modality}).

-Our research uncovers the benefits and limitations of partial automation.
-Among its benefits, \textbf{the software copilot can be more proficient at the game than a human copilot} (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}), thereby allowing the participant to feel more in control and perform better (Section~\ref{sssec:ux-preferred_modality}).
-However, some participants also found it hard to interpret the logic behind the software copilot's behavior.
-This is particularly due to the fact that the software copilot was trained to use advanced tactics, for example, to jump while boosting to better propel forward, to which participants with limited game expertise were not able to adapt (Section~\ref{ssec:confusion}).

-On this note, our study uncovers that \textbf{partial automation systems should dynamically adapt to the player}, a feature that is currently missing in \system{}, which cannot align its game style with that of the pilot (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}), nor allow the pilot to indicate how they wish to be supported (Section~\ref{sssec:communication-planning}).
-More in general, partial automation in the \systemFullName{} does not provide communication facilities to support the understanding between the pilot and the copilot.
-Such support would also be needed to allow the system to communicate the intent to perform actions or to strategize with the player.
-In the following section, we discuss how collaboration between the pilot and the copilot unfolds in human cooperation, and how these interaction dynamics can inform the design of partial automation.